nartannt/iterative_monomorphisation/presentation/presentation.typ

 //]

 #slide(title: "Bounds")[
-  We cannot exhaustively enumerate all type variables instantiations.
+  We cannot #alert[exhaustively enumerate] all type variables instantiations.

-  #alert[Heuristics] determine which instantiations we perform:
+  We use #alert[heuristics] to determine which instantiations we perform:
-  #pause

   #pause
   - The number of #alert[iterations] of the algorithm is limited.